Jeff Johnson: 2018 Election Guide

 We reached out to all Minnesota candidates running for U.S Senate, Governor, U.S Congress, Attorney General, Secretary of State and State Auditor this fall.
 Candidates were asked to provide a two-minute video discussing their platform as well as answer a set of our viewer’s questions.

-Below are the answers Jeff Johnson provided.
-The candidate did not provide WCCO with a video.
+Above is the video and below are the answers Jeff Johnson provided.
 This is not a paid advertisement nor does WCCO endorse any candidate.

 Responses from Jeff Johnson, Republican candidate for Governor: